codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/terraform.md

 title: "Deploy with Terraform"
 description: "Use Terraform in a Codefresh pipeline with Docker"
 group: example-catalog
-sub_group: examples
+sub_group: cd-examples
 toc: true
 ---

-[Terraform](https://www.terraform.io/) is a platform for *Infrastructure as Code*.
+[Terraform](https://www.terraform.io/){:target="\_blank"} is a platform for *Infrastructure as Code*.
 It allows you to describe your cloud infrastructure in a declarative manner.

 You can use Terraform to deploy to Kubernetes or any other supported cloud platform.
-Because Terraform itself is already offered [in a Docker container](https://hub.docker.com/r/hashicorp/terraform/), it is very easy to run Terraform in a Codefresh pipeline.
+Because Terraform itself is already offered [in a Docker container](https://hub.docker.com/r/hashicorp/terraform/){:target="\_blank"}, it is very easy to run Terraform in a Codefresh pipeline.

 {% include image.html